splace/tensor3/README.md

 (import package multiple times, with different aliases, to enable simultaneous use.)

-doesn't use "math" package, left to importers if necessesery. (callbacks to use parallel functionality).
+doesn't use "math" package, left to importers, if necessary. (callbacks to use parallel functionality).

 single and parallel thread solutions, can be switched, with a global var.